kesslerj/spring-boot-2-new-features/readme.md

 Currently this project contains changes from the latest released milestone 2.0.0M4.

 __Code structure__<br/>
-This repository contains two spring-boot-projects:
+This repository contains three spring-boot-projects:
 - `spring-boot-2-demo` which shows the new features, see below.
-- `spring-boot-1-demo` which is meant to show the old behaviour
+- `spring-boot-1.5-demo` which is meant to show the behaviour in 1.5 and compare to 2.0

-TODO:
- - Boot: spring security, small config added to code, no documentation here
+- `spring-boot-1.4-demo` for comparing actuator behaviour between 1.4, 1.5 and 2.0

 # Features inherited from Spring Framework 5.0.0